 The Help to Buy equity loan is interest free for the first five years, after which you will be charged a rate of 1.75%.
 This rate steadily increases year on year in line with any rise in the Retail Price Index plus 1%.
 These repayments will be on top of your mortgage repayments.
 There is a range of competitive mortgage rates available, which will help your budget.

 How do I qualify for a Help to Buy Mortgage?

 To qualify, the home you are looking to purchase must be a new build, your only home (not a second home or a property you plan to rent out) and must not cost more than £600,000.

-We will work with you to assess your finances and get a mortgage decision in principle so that you have an approximate idea of the size of mortgage you would qualify for so that when you visit house builders to find a potential new home you know how much you can afford to pay for a property Mortgages are subject to the scheme rules and the lenders normal checks and criteria.
-Help from your Bennison Brown mortgage adviser is invaluable to help you prepare and to arrange a successful mortgage offer.
+We will work with you to assess your finances and get a mortgage decision in principle to give you an idea of the size of mortgage you would qualify for - so that when you visit house builders, you will know how much you can afford to pay for a property.
+Mortgages are subject to the scheme rules and the lender normally checks the criteria.
+Help from your Bennison Brown mortgage adviser is invaluable to help you prepare for a successful mortgage offer.

 How does a Help to Buy Equity Loan scheme work?

 In the above example if you were purchasing a home valued at £400,000 in London and had a deposit of £20,000 (5%) The government would advance £160,000 (40%) as a Help to Buy Equity Loan and we would help you arrange a mortgage of £220,000 with a lender.